xXCrash2BomberXx/TinyChat/README.md

 <details>
 <summary>Mermaid Diagram</summary>

+Below shows the process of two clients intiating a conversation and sending a message.
+This process is simplified to remove the typing indicators being sent, but they follow the same procedure as as the message delivery.
+The <span style="color:red">red</span> blocks represent processes ran on the client who created the chat, the <span style="color:green">green</span> blocks represent processes ran on the client who is joining the chat after creation, and the <span style="color:blue">blue</span> blocks represent user actions.
+As you can see, from the graph, the processes the user performs themselves are quite minimal allowing for an overall easy to use messaging client.

 ```mermaid
 graph TB;
   A>Client #1 Creates an RSA Key] --> B>Client #1 Creates a new Conversation w/ Client #2];